rackerlabs/rackspace-how-to/content/cloud-servers/reboot-a-server.md

 **Previous section:** [Create a Cloud Server](/how-to/create-a-cloud-server)

 You can reboot a server in one of two ways.
-A *soft reboot* uses the operating system's reboot process so that applications are shut down gracefully.
+A *soft reboot* uses the operating system's reboot process so that applications shut down gracefully.
 A *hard reboot* halts the instance and then restarts it, similar to turning a computer off and then on.

 We recommend attempting a soft reboot of a server whenever possible, using a hard reboot only when the server is unresponsive.

-**Note:** You should ensure that critical services will start at reboot and that there are no tasks pending that could slow the reboot process.
+**Note:** You should ensure that critical services start at reboot and that there are no tasks pending that could slow the reboot process.

 ### Perform a soft reboot